heaven7/iwyg/README.md

 	settings.sample.yml => settings.yml

-After this you can build up the database and migrate to it:
+After this you can build up the database, migrate and seed to it:

   `rake db:create`

   `rake db:migrate`

+  `rake db:seed`